Invasion of the Body Snatchers (1978 film): Cast

+Don Siegel and Kevin McCarthy, respectively the director and star of the 1956 film, both make cameo appearances.
+Siegel plays an assimilated taxi driver, and McCarthy plays a running man shouting "You're next" (a reference to the ending of the original film).

 Philip Kaufman's wife Rose Kaufman played Outraged Woman, who argues with Jack at the book party, while Robert Duvall appeared as an uncredited priest on a swing, and Kaufman himself has two uncredited cameos, one as the man who bothers Bennell in a phone booth, and another as the voice of one of the officials whom Bennell contacts.